Censorship in North Korea: 2004–2008: Cell phone ban

-Kim Jong-un (Leader from 2011–present)
+Kim Jong Un (Leader from 2011–present)

-Kim Jong-un continues his predecessors' rule and worked to consolidate power since becoming the supreme leader of North Korea on December 28, 2011.
+Kim Jong Un continues his predecessors' rule and worked to consolidate power since becoming the supreme leader of North Korea on December 28, 2011.
 He ordered the execution of his uncle, Jang Song-thaek, and allegedly commanded the assassination of his older half-brother, Kim Jong-nam.

-Kim Jong-un keeps North Korea under his surveillance through extreme censorship.
-As of April 2020, the regime has a press freedom score from the Press Freedom Index rankings (made by Reporters Without Borders) of 83.4, with 100 being the worst score, and is ranked last in global rankings of 180 countries.
-North Korean journalists must belong to the ruling Workers' Party of Korea (WPK) and adjust their reportings to positively reflect Kim Jong-un's leadership.
+Kim Jong Un keeps North Korea under his surveillance through extreme censorship.
+As of April 2020, the regime has a press freedom score from the World Press Freedom Index rankings (made by Reporters Without Borders) of 83.4, with 100 being the worst score, and is ranked last in global rankings of 180 countries.
+North Korean journalists must belong to the ruling Workers' Party of Korea (WPK) and adjust their reportings to positively reflect Kim Jong Un's leadership.
 Foreign media are not welcomed and are often used as scapegoats by North Korean media.
-Failure to follow strict guidelines as set forth by the WPK can lead to imprisonment, forced labor, or death.
+A U.S. State Department report noted that failure to follow strict guidelines as set forth by the WPK can lead to imprisonment, forced labor, or death.

 Human rights violations in North Korea raise global concern.
-Kim Jong-un's regime is notorious for torture, mysterious disappearances, and sexual violence.
-Each layer of the government is structured to expel potential political threats and disseminate the ideology of Kim Jong-un, and those who attempt to circumvent censorship face steep consequences.
+Kim Jong Un's regime is notorious for torture, mysterious disappearances, and sexual violence.
+Each layer of the government is structured to expel potential political threats and disseminate the ideology of Kim Jong Un, and those who attempt to circumvent censorship face steep consequences.

+In 2020, North Korea passed the Law on Rejecting Reactionary Ideology and Culture, which imposes penalty ranging from forced labor to death for those that want to keep or distribute cultural materials, such as TV programs, books and songs from “hostile countries,” including as South Korea, Japan and the United States.